Shore Tilbe Perkins+Will: History

 The new millennium brought about dramatic changes within the STIP's structure and direction, which was spearheaded by D'Arcy Arthurs.
 In 2000, the firm saw the expansion of Shore Tilbe Irwin & Partner's in-house interior design department and then in 2002 the addition of Andrew Frontini to the firm's team.
 Frontini became partner in 2005.
 Under Frontini's direction, the Whitby Public Library and Civic Square was completed and featured in, and on, the cover of Canadian Architect magazine.
 This project was hailed as marking Shore Tilbe's turning point.
-Frontini also designed the Hazel McCallion Academic Learning Centre at the University of Toronto Mississauga Campus.
+Frontini also designed the Hazel McCallion Academic Learning Centre at the University of Toronto Mississauga.
 Duff Balmer, the designer of the Angus Glen Community Centre in Markham, Ontario, was also an integral part of the renaissance at STIP.
-Balmer is credited as the lead designer on the Health and Wellness Centre at the UofT Mississauga Campus; the former winning the National Post/Design Exchange Silver Award in 2005.
+Balmer is credited as the lead designer on the Health and Wellness Centre at U of T Mississauga; the former winning the National Post/Design Exchange Silver Award in 2005.

 In joint venture with Kohn Shnier Architects (KSa), STIP completed the award-winning renovations to the E.J.
-Pratt Library at Victoria University on the UofT St. George Campus.
+Pratt Library at Victoria University at U of T St. George.
 John Potter, who led the KSa team on the Pratt Library project, went on to join STIP in 2006.
 Another notable project was the Canadian National Institute for the Blind Headquarters in Toronto, done in joint venture with Sterling Finlayson Architects (currently Sweeny Sterling Finlayson &Co Architects Inc. as a result of a 2005 merger).

-Environmental sustainability has become more and more prevalent in STIP's designs, demonstrated in the greenhouse gas reduction technology used in the Fathom Five National Marine Park/Bruce Peninsula National Park visitors' centre, The Wellness Centre at the UofT Mississauga Campus (UTM) also incorporated green roofs, one of which was intended for use by the biology department.
-The Hazel McCallion Academic Learning Center at the UTM was the first project at the University of Toronto to achieve LEED Certification.
+Environmental sustainability has become more and more prevalent in STIP's designs, demonstrated in the greenhouse gas reduction technology used in the Fathom Five National Marine Park/Bruce Peninsula National Park visitors' centre, The Wellness Centre at U of T Mississauga also incorporated green roofs, one of which was intended for use by the biology department.
+The Hazel McCallion Academic Learning Centre was the first project at the University of Toronto to achieve LEED Certification.
 STIP is currently working on a number of projects aiming for LEED Gold Certification including the London Community Recreation Centre & Library and the East Markham Community Centre & Library.

 On March 8, 2007, it was announced at Toronto City Hall that STIP, along with PLANT Architect, had been awarded the $40 million redesign of the iconic Nathan Phillips Square.